FartLabs/fartlabs.org/blog/mission.md

 Inspired by decades of sci-fi and technological groundwork, we have the opportunity to shape a future where technology truly serves our needs.
-By challenging the biased, self-serving agendas and walled gardens that dominate the tech industry, we can take control of our digital experiences.
+By challenging the biased, self-serving agendas and walled gardens that dominate the tech industry, we can build technology that truly serves people.

 <div class="border-tube-purple glow" style="display: inline-flex; justify-content: center; align-items: center; padding: 0.5rem;">
   <a href="https://www.michaelwhelan.com/galleries/edgedancer/" style="display: flex; justify-content: center; align-items: center;">